LowTL/tp/docs/team/hengshuhong.md

       enhancement is an extension of the previous find command, meaning that it must still be able to retain its original feature, but yet still able to provide more than 1 filter to narrow the scope.

-**- New Feature: Enhanced the add command to prevent duplicate entries**
+- **New Feature: Enhanced the add command to prevent duplicate entries.**
     - What it does: it prevents the user from accidentally inputting duplicated items.
 Instead, when the user adds a duplicated item, the item information will be updated based on the latest input and the quantity will be increased.
     - Justification: This feature enables the user to not have duplicate entries of the same items to avoid the